geokat99/GetCleanDataCourseProject/CodeBook.md

     SITTING
     STANDING
     LAYING
 wearing a smartphone (Samsung Galaxy S II) on the waist.
-Using its embedded accelerometer and Gyroscope, we captured 3-axial linear Accelerometer and 3-axial angular velocity at a constant rate of 50Hz.
+Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-The sensor signals (accelerometer and Gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
-The sensor Accelerometer signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body Accelerometer and gravity.
+The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

 Attribute Information:
 For each record in the dataset it is provided:
-- Triaxial Accelerometer from the accelerometer (total Accelerometer) and the estimated body Accelerometer.
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the Gyroscope.
+- Triaxial Angular velocity from the gyroscope.
 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.